In the Kitchen: Coconut Curry Veggie Bowl

-Chef Conroy from JA Patty RI Catering & Events joined “The Rhode Show” on Friday morning to share the following recipe:
+Chef Conroy from JA Patty RI Catering & Events joined “The Rhode Show” on Friday morning to share the recipe for Coconut Curry Veggie Bowl.
+It is plant based, gluten free and serves 4.

 - 1 Cup chickpeas (Canned or fresh)